 - 8. Click one of the following installation options.
-Since this is a client-only install, you should select Client Only or Custom. - Client Only: Installs the StorNext client software and help files in the default location (C:\Program Files\StorNext). - Client Only: Installs the StorNext client software and help files in the default location (C:\Program Files\StorNext). - Client Only: Installs the StorNext client software and help files in the default location (C:\Program Files\StorNext).
+Since this is a client-only install, you should select Client Only or Custom. - Client Only: Installs only the client program feature and help files in the default location. - Custom: Allows you to select which program features are installed and where to install the program features. - Complete: Installs all program features.